 Admission usually only requires a high school diploma.
 However, some schools might recommend or require specific math and pre-business courses before enrolling.

-Introductory courses in a BSBA program help a student develop a strong foundation in writing and business fundamentals.
+Introductory courses in a BSBA program help students develop a strong foundation in writing and business fundamentals.
 Through concentration courses and electives, they can study subjects like business law and corporate crime.
 Additional course offerings can include:

 - Hospitality law